Forest Service, USDA.

 Fuels and slash piling may be done by machine, except where Forest Plan standards for soils or slope dictate otherwise.
 Piles will be burned.
 The transportation system required to treat or remove fuels is in place.
 No new roads would be constructed with this project.
 Riparian areas along perennial streams would be protected with a 300-foot no-treatment buffer along the edges.
 Riparian areas along ephemeral streams would be thinned, but piling and burning would occur at least 50 feet away from the channel.
 No treatment would occur within 100 feet of springs in order to protect water sources, soils that are wet and sensitive to compaction, and riparian habitat.
 The project will be implemented in accordance with direction in the Dixie National Forest Land and Resource Management Plan.

 Possible Alternatives: Three or more alternatives will be considered in the analysis.

 No action.
 Under this alternative, the proposed fuels treatments will not be completed.
 The current forest fuels conditions would not be substantially changed and natural processes would continue.
 This alternative will be fully evaluated and described.

 Additional Alternatives—Additional alternatives may be developed in response to issues and resource conditions evaluated through the analysis.

-Decision To Be Made: The Responsible Official will decide whether forest fuels treatment would be conducted to reduce risks from wildfires to the National Forest and to private lands; and, if so, what extent and types of treatments should be done.
+Nature of Decision To Be Made: The Responsible Official will decide whether forest fuels treatment would be conducted to reduce risks from wildfires to the National Forest and to private lands held within the National Forest; and, if so, what extent and types of treatments should be done.